aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 ${CC} -v
 ${AR} -v
 ````
-After the above configuration is completed, follow the steps in the chapter [Using Linux as the Compiling Environment](#Using-Linux-as-The-Compiling-Environment) chapter to compile.
+After the above configuration is completed, follow the steps in the chapter [Use Linux as the Compilation Environment](#use-linux-as-the-compilation-environment) chapter to compile.

 ##### A Cross-Compilation Environment Integrated with The Module Development Environment
 Some OpenCPU modules have integrated a supporting cross-compiler environment in the development environment provided by them, so that customers do not need to install a cross-compiler separately in the Linux system.
 This is especially convenient for developing application software on multiple modules of different models on a host computer without repeatedly switching the cross-compilation environment.